FabioGongOmonte/C-/README.md

 - SQL: Database management system for storing and retrieving data.

 ## Demo
-To experience the functionality of SetGen-Python, you can visit the live demo by clicking here : (Youtube Video to follow).
+To experience the functionality of SetGen-Python, you can visit the live demo by clicking here : [https://youtu.be/MpTHXrgis6U].
 Feel free to explore and generate setlists for different shows!

 Thank you for checking out SetGen-Python!
 We hope you find it helpful in generating optimized setlists for your shows.